Minimal velocity bound for Schroedinger-type operator with fractional powers: Minimal velocity bound

 By Proposition \ref{prop1}, $V$ is relatively compact associated with $\Psi_\rho(|D|^2)$.
 This can be proved in the same way as in the standard Schr\"odinger case.
-We know the essential spectrum of $\Psi_\rho(|D|^2)$ is $[0,\infty)$ (see \cite{IsWa}, for example).
-Therefore, the essential spectrum of $H_\rho$ is also coincident with $[0,\infty)$ by virtue of the relative compactness of $V$ and the Weyl theorem (\cite{ReSi}, Theorem XIII.14).
+Because the essential spectrum of $\Psi_\rho(|D|^2)$ is $[0,\infty)$, the essential spectrum of $H_\rho$ is also coincident with $[0,\infty)$ by virtue of the relative compactness of $V$ and the Weyl theorem (\cite[Theorem XIII.14]{ReSi}).